Division Components

 *Information provided by Wikipedia

-Who made up the 5th Marine Division?
+Who made up the WWII 5th Marine Division?

 26th Marine Regiment